Support our work

 Microscopy facility

-At the imaging core facility of the NIN, we offer a wide array of light microscopy imaging modalities to support the basic and advanced imaging requirements of neuroscience.
-With these systems researchers at the NIN are able to capture (sub)cellular structures and processes in the healthy and diseased brain.
+At the imaging core facility of the NIN, we offer a wide array of light microscopy imaging modalities to support the basic, and advanced imaging requirements of neuroscience.
+With these systems researchers at the NIN are able to capture (sub)cellular structures and processes in the healthy and diseased brain in various ways.

-Besides basic or in-depth training for the microscopes, we are also available for advice on tissue preparation, experimental design, and image analysis.
+We provide in-depth training for the usage of the microscopes, and also advice on tissue preparation, experimental design, and image analysis.

-If you would like to use our equipment as an external party, feel free to get in touch!
+If you would like to use our equipment as an external researcher, feel free to get in touch!

 Overview of equipment:

 • Abberior STEDYCON super resolution (STED) microscopy attached to a Zeiss axiovert 200M microscope.
 For sub-diffraction-limit resolution imaging.
-Controlled with stedycon software and micromanager.
+Controlled with stedycon software.

 • Leica TCS SP5 II confocal system on an inverted DMi6000 research microscope with 405, 458, 488, 496, 514, 561, 594, and 633 nm Exc. lasers.